 Asset Category Estimated Useful Lives

 Computer and network equipment 3 to 5 years

 Computer software 3 years

-Internal-use software and development costs 1 to 5 years
+Internal-use software development costs 3 years

 Furniture and fixtures 7 years

 Leasehold improvements Shorter of useful life or lease term

 The Company capitalizes certain qualifying costs incurred during the development stage of internal-use software.
 Costs related to preliminary project activities and post-implementation activities are expensed in research and development as incurred.
 Preliminary project activities include conceptual formulation, evaluation and final selection of alternatives, planning, proof of concept and requirement analysis of the selected alternative.
 The post-implementation stage begins when the internal-use software is ready for its intended use, and includes all internal and external training and application maintenance activities.
-Capitalized internal-use software costs are included within property and equipment, net on the consolidated balance sheets, and are amortized over the estimated useful life of the software, which is three years.
-The related amortization expense is recognized in cost of revenue.
+Capitalized internal-use software development costs are included within property and equipment, net on the consolidated balance sheets, and are amortized over the estimated useful life of the software, which is three years.
+The related amortization expense is recognized in cost of revenue in the consolidated statements of operations and comprehensive loss.

-Maintenance and repairs are charged to expense as incurred, and improvements and betterments are capitalized.
+Maintenance and repairs of property and equipment are charged to expense as incurred, and improvements and betterments are capitalized.
 When assets are retired or otherwise disposed of, the cost and accumulated depreciation and amortization are removed from the consolidated balance sheet and any resulting gain or loss is reflected in the consolidated statements of operations and comprehensive loss in the period realized.

 The Company evaluates the recoverability of property and equipment for possible impairment whenever events or circumstances indicate that the carrying amount of such assets or asset groups may not be recoverable.
 Recoverability of these assets is measured by a comparison of the carrying amounts to the future undiscounted cash flows the assets or asset groups are expected to generate.
-If such evaluation indicates that the carrying amount of the assets or asset groups is not recoverable, the carrying amount of such assets or asset groups is reduced to fair value.
+If such evaluation indicates that the carrying amount of the assets or asset groups is reduced to fair value.
 No impairment losses have been recognized in any of the periods presented.